Vehicle Control for Supervisors

 Mirrors: Adjust the mirror on the passenger sun visor so you can use it as a rearview mirror.
 If the right side mirror is properly adjusted, you can use it to monitor traffic to the rear from the passenger seat.

 Awareness: Never assume everything is okay.
 Always check and re-check mirrors before you give instructions to your teen.
+Remember that you are a second set of eyes and ears, and you need to be alert and ready to help your teen.

 Emergency stopping: Practice stopping the car with the parking brake (if your vehicle’s parking brake is located between the seats).
 This can be dangerous, even at low speeds, and should only be used as a last resort.